Project Leaders

 On Project Since: 2017

-Robert serves as the co-executive director for the Metro Flood Diversion Authority.
+Wilson serves as the co-executive director for the Metro Flood Diversion Authority.

-Greg Yavicoli, Construction Manager
+Greg Yavicoli, Former Construction Manager

 Organization: ASN Constructors

-Greg joined ASN, the P3 developer’s design and construction arm, soon after it formed and helped the team break ground in 2022 and begin construction.
+Yavicoli joined ASN, the P3 developer’s design and construction arm, soon after it formed and helped the team break ground in 2022 and begin construction.

 “I’ve been privileged to be able to contribute to the community on a professional and personal level,” he said.
 While it was a challenge “to get the project started on time and to get many cultures to come together and reach a common goal,” the team came together well and got to work.

 “We are here for you!”
-Greg said when asked what he wants the public to understand about their work on the project.
+Yavicoli said when asked what he wants the public to understand about their work on the project.
 “This is to provide protection for them, on time, and that’s our goal.
 We want to take every step to minimize the impacts this has on the farming and family communities.”

 Bob Zimmerman, City Engineer